thavinb/AmpRecon/README.md

 - `--bcl_dir` : Full path to the location of BCL files.
 - `--manifest_path`: Full path to the run manifest.
 This is a tab-separated file containing details of samples and corresponding sequencing files.

+#### `--execution_mode fastq`

+- `--fastq_manifest` : Full path to FASTQ manifest.
+This is a tsv containing tab-separated file containing details of samples and corresponding unpaired fastq data.

 [**(&uarr;)**](#contents)

 ---